Help Center/ Cloud Container Engine/ User Guide/ Storage/ Scalable File Service/ Using an SFS File System Through a Dynamic PV

 2. Dynamically create a PVC and PV.

-1. Choose Storage in the navigation pane and click the PVCs tab.
+1. Choose Storage in the navigation pane.
+In the right pane, click the PVCs tab.
 Click Create PVC in the upper right corner.
-In the dialog box displayed, configure the PVC parameters.
+In the dialog box displayed, configure PVC parameters.

 Parameter